SearidangPa/Small-Simple-Shell-/README.md

 # Small Simple Shell
-A Basic shell program written in C using syscalls that accepts command from user and supports basic functionalities such as input-output redirection (piping).
+A shell program written in C that accepts command from user and supports basic functionalities such as input-output redirection (piping).